DataDog/dd-trace-php/dockerfiles/ci/xfail_tests/README.md

 Depends on an expired cert.
 Was fixed in [php-src/98175fc](https://github.com/php/php-src/commit/98175fc).

+## `ext/openssl/tests/tlsv1.0_wrapper.phpt`, `ext/openssl/tests/tlsv1.1_wrapper.phpt`, `ext/openssl/tests/tlsv1.2_wrapper.phpt`

+Disabled on versions: `7.0`, `7.1`, `7.2`.

+Caused by openssl version that was upgraded from `1.1.1d` in our pre-existing buster images to `1.1.1n` in the new buster containers.
+It fails even without the tracing library installed.

 ## `ext/ftp/tests`

 Disabled on versions less than 8.1, which switches to ephemeral ports.